Skip to content

 • Supporting learning analytics

-5. Are there Different Levels in Adaptive Learning?
+5. Are There Different Levels in Adaptive Learning?

 Self-paced interactive level

-In this level, a learner completes the summative assessment and immediately receives feedback on performance (questions answered correctly as well as incorrectly).
+At this level, a learner completes the summative assessment and immediately receives feedback on performance (questions answered correctly as well as incorrectly).
 If a requisite number of answers are correct, new content is unlocked.

 Content level

-Learner receives feedback on the summative assessment.
+The learner receives feedback on the summative assessment.
 He also receives an explanation for each wrong answer and can review sections of content related to that question.

 Assessment level